Today's Top Gainer

 Technology development projects initiated:

-Development of high level Oxygen Enrichment Technology for capacity enhancement of SRU (> 35%)
+Development of high level Oxygen Enrichment (O2> 35%)

 Technology commercialization efforts:

-Implementation of IndeSelect unit for IOCL Guwahati Refinery.
+Implementation of Indjet unit at IOCL Barauni.

 Initiatives taken for strengthening technology tie ups:

-Process Science Technology Center (PSTC), an industry-academia collaborative research program initiated by University of Texas, USA
+Process Science Technology Center (PSTC), an industry academia collaborative research program initiated by University of Texas, USA .

-Fractionation Research Incorporated (FRI), a non-profit cooperative research organization based at Oklahoma, USA
+Fractionation Research Incorporated (FRI), a non-profit cooperative research organization based at Oklahoma, USA.

-Process Integration Research Consortium (PIRC), University of Manchester, UK
+Process Integration Research Consortium (PIRC), University of Manchester UK.

 The following patents filed earlier have been granted during the year: